 Then you're all good to go, aren't you?
 You could say so, but it isn't entirely accurate.
-You will also need other paddleboarding gear to ensure that you can enjoy the experience to the fullest extent possible.
-The first thing you'll need is a way to transport your SUP, and there'll always be a need to store it on your board.
+You will also need other paddleboarding SUP gear to ensure that you can enjoy the experience to the fullest extent possible.
+The first thing you'll need is a way to transport your SUP, and you'll always need to store it on your board.
 Along with that, you'll also have to maintain your safety while you're paddling.

-Find out 9 of the essential pieces of gear every paddler needs before hitting the water in the following article.
+In the following article, find nine essential pieces of gear every paddler needs before hitting the water.

 Thank goodness some enterprising, intelligent individuals have stepped in to fill the gap most manufacturers have left behind.
-If you have a board without any or enough storage options, here are some suggestions for gear storage for those of you out there who don't have one.
+If you have a board without any or enough storage options, here are some suggestions for gear storage for those who don't have one.

 With this affordable kit, you will receive 4 D-rings, a bungee cord, and vinyl cement to attach the D-rings to the board.

 You can add the storage options you need for much less than it would cost you to go on a date to the movies.
 Adding the D-rings, bungee nets, and bungee cords yourself will save you hundreds of dollars by purchasing a board equipped with these features.